 Blockchain and cryptocurrencies have long exceeded the novelty status.
 At the moment, large international corporations look at blockchain as the solution for modern market challenges.
 At the same time, financial institutions are increasingly open to including cryptocurrencies in their portfolios.

 These positive trends will continue and grow even stronger in 2019.
-As more information is available both at corporate and at layman level, people and institutions discover the benefits of digital currencies.
+As more information is available both at corporate and at a layman level, people and institutions discover the benefits of digital currencies.
 At the same time, we are leaving myths and misconceptions behind and they will probably remain just a short chapter in the history of blockchain and crypto.

 Exciting Times Ahead for Crypto and Blockchain Stakeholders

 2019 has barely started, but some important developments in the blockchain/crypto world are already set to take place.
-While some of them have a definite date set, others are still under debate and final fine tuning.
+While some of them have a definite date set, others are still under debate and final fine-tuning.

 So far, these are the key trends and developments our team has identified for 2019: